mac-comp240/hw6_parallel_bubblesort/README.md

     - Clear presentation of results from Step 1 (3 points)
     - Clear presentation of results from Step 2 (3 points)
     - Clear presentation of results from Step 3 (3 points)
+    - A list of known bugs or issues in the code
+    - What challenges you faced while completing the assignment
+    - What you learned through completing this assignment
 * `bubblesort.c` (13 points)
    - Descriptive comment with your name at the top, comment on `parallel_bubblesort`, good coding style (2 points)